Healthy Buildings Conference 2021

 In the UK, asthma is the number one childhood illness and the foundation continues to raise awareness of the dangers of this debilitating illness.
 Currently in the UK three people die from asthma everyday and at least two of those deaths are avoidable.
 In London the picture is increasingly worrying not only does the capital record high levels of air pollution but 872 schools are in areas which breach the EU recommended levels.Asthma in London continues to increase, in a class of 30 at least 3 children will have a diagnosis of asthma.
 In the UK a child is admitted to hospital every 20 minutes because of an asthma attack.

-Regenerative building design represents a paradigm shift from current sustainability practices towards a new design approach, as it focuses not only on limiting negative impacts but also on promoting a positive contribution to social and ecological systems.
-Regenerative design and indoor soundscape research share a multidisciplinary approach and the common aim of improving people ́s health and well-being.
-Indeed, soundscape science, originally developed in the context of urban planning, has been recently applied to the indoor built environment as a research framework that integrates noise control engineering methods with physical, social, and psychological approaches in order to foster the design of indoor spaces positively perceived by building users.
+Regenerative building design represents a paradigm shift from current sustainability practices towards a new design approach.
+It focuses not only on limiting negative impacts of sound but also on promoting a positive contribution to social and ecological systems.
+Regenerative design and indoor soundscape research share a multidisciplinary approach with the common aim of improving people ́s health and well-being.
+Soundscape science was originally developed in the context of urban planning; it has recently been applied to the indoor built environment, in order to foster the design of indoor spaces positively perceived by building users.
+This talk will describe:

 Free Session: 15:00 - 16:30